WWW.LOGISTICSINNOVATION.ORG

 Logistics Talks at GS1

 A look at Germany shows where things are headed: Around one million workers are currently leaving the labor market there each year – and simultaneously becoming a new source of demand for services, as many retire earlier and in better health.
-Another factor is growing prosperity: In Switzerland, over 100 billion francs were inherited this year for the first time to retire earlier
+Another factor is growing prosperity: In Switzerland, over 100 billion francs were inherited for the first time this year earlier to retire

 "Made in Switzerland" preserve